jpcamara/Goson/README.md

 ## Using HTTP

-If you have a JSchema document that describes an http end point, you can easily do an HTTP Get or Post to retrieve the value of that document:
+If you have a JSchema document that describes an http end point, you can easily do an HTTP `Get` or `Post` to retrieve a document from the URL:

     var invoiceViaGet = Invoice.get( "http://example.com/invoices", { "id" -> 42 } )

     var invoiceViaPost = Invoice.post( "http://example.com/invoices", { "id" -> 42 } )

-Both methods allow you to pass arguments via a Map, which is an optional second argument.
+Both methods allow you to pass arguments via a Map, as an optional second argument.

 ## Finding Things

-JSchema does not have a JPath-like system and instead relies on programming languages to be good enough to make it pleasant to work with JSchema content.
+JSchema does not have a JPath-like system, instead relying on programming languages to provide such functionality.

 ### Finding Everything